tdmoore004/generate-moore-readme/README.md

 ## Description

-Do you want to create a professional README for the applications you create but don't have the time?
+Do you want to create a professional README for the applications that you create but don't have the time?
 Simply provide this application with input on various aspects of your application and it will generate a README for you.
 It takes the hassle out of README generation.

 ## Table of Contents